ANGSD-wrapper/angsd-wrapper/README.md

 __Update:__ The current version of ANGSD-wrapper is available at: https://github.com/mojaveazure/angsd-wrapper

-This version is now depreciated.
+This version is now deprecated.

 ---
 Wrapper scripts and documentation to make angsd easier to use.